An Introduction to Electrosurgical Handpieces [FAQs]

 What is an electrosurgical handpiece?

-During an electrosurgical procedure, there are typically five pieces of equipment that make up the electrosurgical system: the generator, the cable, the electrode, the grounding pad/return electrode (when needed), and the handpiece.
+During an electrosurgical procedure, five pieces of equipment typically comprise the electrosurgical system: the generator, the cable, the electrode, the grounding pad/return electrode (when needed), and the handpiece.

 The generator (sometimes called “the ESU” for “electrosurgical unit”) is the piece of capital equipment that provides power to the handpiece and the electrode.

-The cable, with its accompanying interconnect components, connects the handpiece and the electrode to the generator.
+The cable connects the handpiece and electrode to the generator with its interconnect components.

-The electrode is the piece of the device that actually comes into contact with the patient—it is the “tip” of the device.
+The electrode is the part of the device that actually comes into contact with the patient—it is the “tip” of the device.

 Finally, as the name implies, the electrosurgical handpiece is the device that the physician actually holds and manipulates while performing the surgery.

-As there are many different types of electrodes that serve different functions, handpieces are typically designed to accept different tips—such as a scalpel, loop, or pair of forceps.
+As many types of electrodes serve different functions, handpieces are typically designed to accept different tips—such as a scalpel, loop, or pair of forceps.

 What is an electrosurgical pencil?
 What about an electrosurgical pen?

-Electrosurgical handpieces are often shaped like writing and/or cutting utensils so that they have a natural feel.
+Electrosurgical handpieces are often shaped like writing and/or cutting utensils to have a natural feel.

-For this reason, when people refer to “electrosurgical pencils” or “electrosurgical pens,” they are typically referring to the handpiece itself.
+For this reason, when people refer to “electrosurgical pencils” or “electrosurgical pens,” they typically refer to the handpiece itself.

-However, there are times when the terms “pencil” and “pen” are used to refer specifically to electrosurgical handpieces that have a surgical-needle electrode with a distinct point on the tip.
+However, sometimes, the terms “pencil” and “pen” are explicitly used to refer to electrosurgical handpieces with a surgical needle electrode with a distinct point on the tip.

 What is the difference between an electrosurgical knife and an electrosurgical scalpel?

-When talking about electrosurgical devices, the phrases “knife” and “scalpel” typically refer to the type of electrode on the device.
+When discussing electrosurgical devices, the phrases “knife” and “scalpel” typically refer to the electrode type.

 As mentioned above, electrosurgical handpieces are often designed to accept many different types of electrodes (or tips).

-The terms “electrosurgical knife” and “electrosurgical scalpel” are typically used in reference to “bladed” electrodes that have the shape of a knife’s edge on one (or both) sides.
+The terms “electrosurgical knife” and “electrosurgical scalpel” are typically used about “bladed” electrodes that have the shape of a knife’s edge on one (or both) sides.

-It’s important to note, however, that just because an electrode isn’t shaped like a knife doesn’t mean it can’t cut through the skin or other tissue.
+However, it’s important to note that just because an electrode isn’t shaped like a knife doesn’t mean it can’t cut through the skin or other tissue.

-Loop electrodes (shaped like a cowboy’s lasso) are commonly used to smoothly remove tissue during laparoscopic surgeries.
+Loop electrodes (shaped like a cowboy’s lasso) commonly remove tissue smoothly during laparoscopic surgeries.

 What are some of the challenges with developing electrosurgical handpieces?